From a worn-up gear to a snap from Thanos- a servo can blow up for a ton of reasons.

 Non-programmable vs programmable servo tester

-Programming a servo motor provides you sheer control over the way you want to use it.
+Programming a servo motor provides you with sheer control over the way you want to use it.
 Based on whether a servo tester has this facility or not, they’re of two types- Non-programmable vs programmable.

 So, what is a programmable servo tester?